 So, to all the people who swear that smoking and/or vaping make them feel better: We hear you.
 We believe you.
 And we understand where you’re coming from.
 It IS making you feel better, but part of why it’s making you feel better is because you’re not in withdrawal from nicotine any more in that moment.
 Not because it’s fixing your problems.
 (Addictive products with enormous advertising budgets historically solve about zero problems.)

-Quitting vaping is shown to improve stress levels
+Quitting Nicotine is shown to improve stress levels

 The good news is that smokers who quit see improvements in their stress levels AND reduced anxiety and depression.
 Quitting can be really hard, but it’s worth it.
 And we can help!
 Here’s a guide to help you quit nicotine–and what to expect on the way.